 The outlets will appear beneath the PowerStrip icon in the Devices tab.

-- To configure outlets from the Configure Ports screen: - 1.
-In the Devices tab, click the + next to the device that is connected to the PowerStrip.
+- To configure outlets from the Configure Ports screen: - In the Devices tab, click the + next to the device that is connected to the PowerStrip. - 2.
+Select the PowerStrip whose outlets you want to configure.